riyamittal009/movie-trivia-app/README.md

 **Important**:

 - Replace `your-random-secret-key-here` with a random string
-- Use your actual OpenAI API key (or contact maintainer for shared key)
+- Use your actual OpenAI API key (or contact me for shared key)

 ### 5. Database Setup